vidarr/ringbuffer/readme.md

 - a function to add an item to the buffer: bool `add(Ringbuffer* r, void* item)
 - a function to pop out the oldest item: `void* pop(Ringbuffer* r)`
-- Some kind of *constructor* wethod:
+- Some kind of *constructor* method:
   `Ringbuffer* ringbuffer_create(
                             size_t capacity,
                             void (*free_item)(void* additional_arg, void* item),